czlowiek488/OdinBasePack/README.md

 ### Usage

+EventLoop can be defined with different QueueType.
+ - SPSC_LOCK_FREE - queue with static capacity, as name suggests lock free, but can return error if capacity was exceeded, you can ignore error but item will not be put there.
+This is user responsibility when using pushTasks to throttle when queue is fullfilled.
+This is also user responsibility to popResults on time before queue will be filled.
+ - SPSC_MUTEX - dynamic queue with mutex, save an reliable but not as fast.

 1. `->task()` - Scheduling New Tasks
    1. TIMEOUT - single execution delayed by duration
       1. if duration is equal to 0 - executes task after all current tasks inside current flush